This section is about our forward work plan for 2024–27 and the status of audits that are in progress.

 Planned

 Entities report to us on their progress in implementing recommendations from our performance audit reports.
-Each report will highlight common themes across recommendations and provide insights into the progress reported by entities.
+Each year we will highlight common themes across recommendations and provide insights into the progress entities report.

 Planned